alcionai/corso/docs/docs/tutorial.md

     --email <id of your selected email>
 ```

-You can now find the recovered email in a folder named "Corso_Restore_DD-MMM-YYYY_HH:MM:SS" in your mailbox.
+You can now find the recovered email in a mailbox folder named `Corso_Restore_DD-MMM-YYYY_HH:MM:SS`.

-You are now ready to explore the [Command Line Reference](cli) and try everything that Corso can do for you.
+You are now ready to explore the [Command Line Reference](cli) and try everything that Corso can do.